PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 With a bit of planning, you can reuse most content from an Original site in an Ultra site.

 1. **Step 1: prepare Original content**
-    </br>Identify the Original content to reuse.
-We recommend downloading files and images that aren't already on your computer.
-Make sure it's all up to date, accessible and relevant to the 23/24 module.
+    </br>Identify the Original content to reuse and download files and images that aren't already on your computer.
+Make sure this content is all up to date, accessible and relevant to the 23/24 module.
     </br>If your Original site has more than two levels of nesting, plan how this will fit in the new Ultra site structure.
 2. **Step 2: set up your Ultra site structure**
     </br>Reusing Original content is much easier if the Ultra structure is ready.
-The ready-built template structure will work well for most modules, but if you need to adapt it or [add more Folders or Learning Modules](https://vle-support.york.ac.uk/ultra/folder-learning-module/) to hold content items do that as the first step.
+The ready-built template structure will work well for most modules, but if you need to adapt it or [add more Folders or Learning Modules](https://vle-support.york.ac.uk/ultra/folder-learning-module/) to hold content items do that at this point.
 3. **Step 3: select the best method to reuse content**
-    </br>You're now ready to start reusing content.
-To control where content appears, work through the Ultra site section by section at the lowest level of nesting.
-This could be within a Document, or choosing other content to add to a folder.
+    </br>To control where content appears, work through the Ultra site section by section at the lowest level of nesting.
+This will mostly be within a Document, or sometimes you might add content to a container.
     </br>Within the Ultra section, identify the specific content from the Original site to put here.
 Consider the particular content type and choose the best method to reuse it; build it directly in Ultra or use the Copy Content tool.
-    </br>If the content type isn't available in Ultra, choose an alternative method to replicate it (see Summary table below).
+If the content type isn't available in Ultra, choose an alternative method to replicate it (see Summary table below).

 !!!
 Tip

     Always work within the specific Ultra section where individual content items should appear.
-Copy only individual itesm; don't copy whole folders or nested content from Original.
+Copy only individual items; don't copy whole folders or nested content from Original.

 ### Build content in Ultra